xotn3326/VTS-robotic-hand/Design/Readme.md

 # Contributor

+Jin-Woo Jang,
+- Undergraduate researcher in Soft Mechatronics Lab
-Design part is done by Jin-Woo Jang who is B.S. candidate in the Department of Mechanical, Robotics and Energy Engineering, Donnguk University.
+- B.S. candidate in the Department of Mechanical, Robotics and Energy Engineering, Donnguk University.